 These cats first arrived in America with the Pilgrims, who decided to bring them along on their ships in order to help control the rodent population.
-Many generations of mixed breeding amongst these felines created the Domestic Medium Hairs that are found in cat loving homes around the world.
+Many generations of mixed breeding among these felines created the Domestic Medium Hairs that are found in cat loving homes around the world.

 The main difference between the Domestic Medium Hair, the Domestic Longhair, and the Domestic Shorthair is the fact that the Medium Hair has a medium-coat gene that produces its rarer, distinctive fur.
 But, because these breeds are related, if you have experience with the Longhair or Shorthair, you will have a really good idea of what a Medium Hair cat will be like.

 The Domestic Medium Hair Cat has a medium-coat gene that produces its rarer, distinctive fur.

 Like Domestic Longhairs and Domestic Shorthairs, Domestic Medium Hairs have a diverse gene pool and can consist of a variety of different breeds mixed into one cat.
 Therefore, their temperaments and personalities range widely from super affectionate to independent, and really talkative or active to very quiet, laidback, and docile.

 On the whole, though, you can expect Domestic Medium Hairs to make great pets, and they will fit in well in any cat loving family.
 Many will get along wonderfully with children and other pets, including other cats.
 So, Domestic Medium Hair kitties are ideal for both small and large families, as well as singles.

 You should expect that Domestic Medium Hairs will be playful and rambunctious kittens, but they tend to mellow out with age.
 Properly socialized when they are young, Domestic Medium Hairs will make great lifelong companions.